 After completion of the program, the graduate is eligible to take the national licensure examination for physical therapist assistants through the Federation of State Boards of Physical Therapy.
 Montana does require licensure to practice as a physical therapist assistant.

 In seeking admission into the program, the student is required to complete all requirements listed in the Physical Therapist Assistant Program Information and Application Packet.

 Prior to Fall admission into the PTA program students must:

 - Be admitted to Great Falls College MSU and in good academic standing.
-Application information may be acquired at the office, or by calling Student Central at (406) 771-4414 or toll free at 1-800-446-2698 or via the Internet at www.gfcmsu.edu/.
+Application information may be acquired at the office, or by calling Student Admissions at (406) 268-3700 or online at www.gfcmsu.edu.

 - Complete 40 hours or more of observation with a licensed physical therapist or physical therapist assistant.
 Please note that higher point values for admission to the PTA Program are awarded at 10 hour intervals.
 Refer to section “Observation Hours” in the application packet.

 - Earn a grade of C (not a C-) or higher in all pre-requisite courses

 - Computer literacy and keyboarding skills are assumed